 - Purchase the required course materials.

-- Check your Penn State email through WebMail or Office 365.
+- Check your Penn State email through Outlook in Office 365.
 It is important to check regularly, as all essential course communications will be sent through that account.
 You can also forward your Penn State email to your personal email account.

 - Familiarize yourself with Penn State’s grading system to understand how your coursework will be measured.

 - Log in to Canvas.
 You will be able to access your course after 10:00 a.m.
 ET on the first day of class.

 - Make proctor arrangements, if required.
 If any of your courses require proctored exams by webcam or an approved in-person proctor, begin making those arrangements.